aliscie2/aliscie2/README.md

 **Web & Frameworks:** React • Django • REST API • Playwright • TensorFlow (AI/ML)
 **Blockchain:** ICP • Solana (Anchor) • Smart Contracts • Web3

-Started coding at 13 with Python.
-At 16, I built my first commercial AI chatbot that replaced a lengthy form system—it taught me that the best code eliminates friction.
+I started coding at 13 with Python, building a Morse code dictionary for fun.
+At 16, I built my first commercial project—an AI chatbot that replaced a company's lengthy application form by extracting information through conversation.
+That experience showed me how code can eliminate friction.
+Since then, I've been building systems that simplify complexity: I created oDoc.app, an open-source freelance platform with zero-fee crypto payments and won a $35k grant from DFINITY.
+Then I built Weekaly.com, an AI scheduling assistant that's 10x faster than traditional tools.
+Today, I specialize in blockchain applications on ICP and Solana, and conversational AI—still driven by that same goal of making technology invisible to users.

-Today, I architect Web3 systems and conversational AI that make complex technology feel simple.
-The revolutionary potential of blockchain—replacing entire financial infrastructures with smart contracts—drives my work in decentralized platforms.

 ---